ksun46/TwoLevelAlgo/README.md

 ```julia
 include("NetorkProblem/Test_Network.jl")
 ```
 This will generate `NetworkResult$(mmdd-HHMM).csv`.
-This script takes around 1.5 hrs.
+This script takes around 1 hr.
 ### Parallel Minimization over Compact Manifold
 In this part, one master and three workers threads will be used.
 So a total of four threads should be available.
 Execute
 ```julia
 include("ManifoldMinimization/ParallelManifold.jl")
 ```
 This will generate `ParallelManifoldResult$(mmdd-HHMM).csv`.
-This script takes around 2.5 hrs.
+This script takes around 2 hrs.
 ### Robust Tensor PCA
 This part is implemented in single thread.
 Execute
 ```julia